roddhjav/apparmor.d/docs/issues.md

 ### Snap

-Apparmor.d needs to be fully integrated with snap, otherwise your snap applications may not work properly.
+AppArmor.d needs to be fully integrated with snap, otherwise your snap applications may not work properly.
 As of today, it is a work in progress.

 ## Complain mode